mleonardallen/CarND-Behavioral-Cloning/README.md

 ![Image Preprocessing](./images/preprocess.png)

-###
+### Network Output

+Once the network is trained, the model definition as well as the trained weights are saved so that the autonomous driving server can reconstruct the network to make predictions.

-With the trained model, we can now run the simulator in autonomous mode.
-Run the simulator in autonomous mode and start the driver server.
+Now we can run the simulator in autonomous mode and start the driver server.

 ```
 python drive.py model.json
 ```

-The driver server sends predicted steering angles to the car using the trained network.
+The autonomous driving server sends predicted steering angles to the car using the trained network.
 Here we can test how well the model performs.
 If the car makes mistakes, we return to training mode to collect more training data.